OpenNebula/addon-storpool/README.md

 ## Limitations

-1. compatible only with the KVM hypervisor
+1. tested only with the KVM hypervisor
 1. no support for VM snapshot because it is handled internally by libvirt
-1. no support volatile disks
 1. imported images are thick provisioned